ashutosh-ibg/okcupid-automation/README.md

 I hope you like this tool.</br>
-if you want to support us financially.
-You can donate through GooglePay.</br>
+If you want to support us.You can donate through GooglePay.</br>
 ### We will redirect your donation to Bajrang Dal</br>
 #### UPI - officialindianblackgold@okicici</br>